 Chad DeShon, Founder of BromBone

-Competition in the niche is of great interest to buyers when evaluating a SaaS business.
-Clearly the level of competition is important to understand for any business purchase, whether an AdSense blog, an ecommerce business or lead generation website.
+Competition in the niche is of great interest to investors when evaluating a SaaS business.
+Clearly the level of competition is important to understand for any business acquisition, but this is especially true in the SaaS space.

-In SaaS though it becomes of acute interest because of the generally higher number of VC-funded players in the industry and the high development costs associated with the business model.
-A smaller SaaS business in a highly competitive niche will tend to find itself under-funded and unable to compete with the development efforts and features of better-funded, VC-backed SaaS companies.
-A good example of this is 5pm, a small SaaS operating competing against huge players like Basecamp and Asana.
+In SaaS it becomes of acute interest because of the generally higher number of VC-funded players in the industry and the high development costs associated with the business model.
+Small- and mid-market SaaS business in a highly competitive niche will tend to find itself under-funded and unable to compete with the development efforts and features of better-funded, VC-backed SaaS companies.

 What Can You Do to Increase the Value of Your SaaS Business Before a Sale?